Skip to main content Scroll Top

 What is media literacy?

 Media literacy is defined in various different ways.
-The European Commission defines media literacy as an umbrella expression that includes all the technical, cognitive, social, civic and creative capacities that allow a citizen to access, have a critical understanding of the media and interact with it.
+The European Commission defines media literacy as an umbrella expression that includes all the technical, cognitive, social, civic and creative capacities that allow a citizen to access, have a critical understanding of the media and interact with it, as outlined in Recital 47 of the Audiovisual Media Services Directive (AVMSD).

 Why media literacy?